ephjos/dotfiles/README.md

-# arch-config-files
+# common-files

-Arch Linux + i3wm config/script files
+These are files that I find myself needing everywhere that I try to develop.